 Members compete with teams from various Cortland County school districts in an annual event, which is sponsored by the Cortland County Soil and Water Conservation District in collaboration with Cornell Cooperative Extension.
 Students compete in different science-skill areas such as determining soil composition and pH level, wildlife and tree identification, and water analysis among other tasks.

-The FFA (formerly Future Farmers of America) is the national organization of, by, and for students enrolled in agri-science or agricultural education.
-The FFA is intra-curricular and originated as a part of the high school agriculture education curriculum.
-Members should be enrolled in a science and/or agriculture class, but may also participate if they have an interest in anything in the broad area of the agricultural and/or environmental sciences.
+FFA (formerly Future Farmers of America) is the national organization of, by, and for students enrolled in agri-science or agricultural education.
+FFA is intra-curricular and originated as a part of the high school agriculture education curriculum.
+Members should be enrolled in a science and/or agriculture class, but may also participate if he/she has an interest in anything in the broad area of the agricultural and/or environmental sciences.

 FFA activities encourage students to learn leadership and life skills through active participation.
 Experiences include conducting and taking part in public meetings, problem-solving, entrepreneurship opportunities, agri-science research projects, competitions, travel and community service.
 Members experience leadership opportunities to improve their personal abilities and career experiences in the agri-science industry and their local communities.

 The purpose of the International Club is to provide activities of an international nature for the world language students of Homer High School.
 This club represents world language students and supports some of the expenses incurred within world language classes, as well as student travel, international themed dinners, language competitions, language entertainment, special projects, possible support of a foreign child, and special activities with Homer’s exchange students.
 The information on being club officers is discussed within the world language classes.
 The officers meet regularly at an agreed upon time.